 - Large internal memory

-- HDMI streaming and casting available
+- HDMI streaming and casting are available

 - Recent Android OS